ersohnstyne/neverball-docs/Entities.md

 ## info_player_intermission

 The *info_player_intermission* entity defines the camera position at the beginning of a level fly-in.
+Also valid using Switchball.

 Key    | Description
 -------|------------